superwall/cursor-rules/README.md

 To set up Superwall-specific rules in Cursor:

-1. Download the User Rule file for iOS from this repo: `ios-swiftui-cursor-rules-superwall-sdk.md`.
+1. Download the User Rule file for iOS from this repo: <a id="raw-url" href="https://github.com/superwall/cursor-rules/raw/main/ios-swiftui-cursor-rules-superwall-sdk.md">`ios-swiftui-cursor-rules-superwall-sdk.md`</a>.
 2. Open Cursor and navigate to **Cursor → Settings… → Cursor Settings**.
 3. Under **User Rules**, paste the contents of the downloaded rule file.